Mimino666/tc-marathoner/README.md

   To run your solution on first 100 seeds, just type: ```1 100```.
 - Keeps track of the best scores for each seed, so you can compare your solutions locally.
 - Exports input data from visualizer into file, so you can debug on them.
+- (**NEW**) Caches the output of your solution, so you don't have to wait again when running the same code on the same seed.
 - and many more...